HaoKang-Timmy/Epipe/dataparallel_simulate/ngpu_vs_parallel_pipe/Readme.md

 | ------------- | ------- | ----------- | ---- | ------------ | ------------- | ---------- | -------- |
 | Pipeline-2gpu | CIFAR10 | MobilenetV2 | 2    | 64(4 chunks) | 0.005         | 318.74/s   | 0.847×   |

-And also NLP models are slow at data parallel mode
+And also NLP models are slow in data-parallel mode

 | Model   | Train-method         | number of gpu | Total batchsize | Throughput |
 | ------- | -------------------- | ------------- | --------------- | ---------- |